joschout/tilde/refactor/README.md

   These are converted to strings in a format that should be accepted by the subsumption engine.
   The subsumption engine should be started as a separate Java process before running this code.
   The communication is done using [Py4J](https://www.py4j.org/).
+* tilde_on_subtle: This package uses the [Subtle](https://dtai.cs.kuleuven.be/software/subtle/) subsumption engine.
+It requires SWI-Prolog to be installed.
+  The communication with SWI-Prolog is done using [PySwip](https://github.com/yuce/pyswip).
+  From Python, SWI-Prolog is called as a library, in which the Subtle engine is consulted.
 ## TILDE essentials package

 ### Overview